pantheon-systems/documentation/source/_docs/free-https.md

     Redirecting www to non-www, or vice versa, optimizes SEO by avoiding duplicate content and prevents session strangeness, where a user can be signed on one domain but logged out of other domains at the same time.

 ## Frequently Asked Questions
 ### Which sites are eligible for upgrade?
 Currently, Professional sites that have custom domains routed to a legacy HTTPS-terminating load balancer are eligible for upgrade.

-If you have HTTPS enabled on a site that does not show as eligible, ensure that DNS for custom domains is routed per the DNS recommendations shown on the site dashboard, in the environment’s **Domains** tool.
+If you have HTTPS enabled on a site that does not show as eligible, ensure that DNS for custom domains is routed per the DNS recommendations shown on the environment's **Domains & HTTPS** tool within the Site Dashboard.

 ### Does upgrading involve interruption in HTTPS availability or downtime?
 No, upgrading existing domains already routed to Pantheon involves no downtime or HTTPS interruption.

 If you add a new domain after upgrading, however, then it can take a few hours for certificates to be issued and deployed after you route DNS to your Pantheon site, so there will be no downtime, but there will be an interruption of HTTPS availability.

-What level of encryption is provided?
+### What level of encryption is provided?
 Highest grade of TLS encryption with up-to-date ciphers.
-For a deep analysis of the HTTPS configuration of a site on the Pantheon Global Edge see https://www.ssllabs.com/ssltest/analyze.html?d=pantheon.io
+For a deep analysis of the HTTPS configuration on sites using the Pantheon Global Edge, see this [SSL Report](https://www.ssllabs.com/ssltest/analyze.html?d=pantheon.io).

 ### What browsers and operating systems are supported?
 All modern browsers and operating systems are supported.
-See [Handshake Simulation](https://www.ssllabs.com/ssltest/analyze.html?d=pantheon.io).
+For details, see the [Handshake Simulation](https://www.ssllabs.com/ssltest/analyze.html?d=pantheon.io) portion of an SSL Report.

 #### Possibly Incompatible: